Fifth Amendment to the United States Constitution: Federal income tax

 In some cases, individuals may be legally required to file reports that call for information that may be used against them in criminal cases.
 In United States v.
 Sullivan, the United States Supreme Court ruled that a taxpayer could not invoke the Fifth Amendment's protections as the basis for refusing to file a required federal income tax return.
 The Court stated: "If the form of return provided called for answers that the defendant was protected from making[,] he could have raised the objection in the return, but could not on that account refuse to make any return at all.
 We are not called on to decide what, if anything, he might have withheld."

 In Garner v.
 United States, the defendant was convicted of crimes involving a conspiracy to "fix" sporting contests and to transmit illegal bets.
 During the trial the prosecutor introduced, as evidence, the taxpayer's federal income tax returns for various years.
-In one return the taxpayer had showed his occupation to be "professional gambler".
+In one return the taxpayer had shown his occupation to be "professional gambler".
 In various returns the taxpayer had reported income from "gambling" or "wagering".
 The prosecution used this to help contradict the taxpayer's argument that his involvement was innocent.
 The taxpayer tried unsuccessfully to keep the prosecutor from introducing the tax returns as evidence, arguing that since the taxpayer was legally required to report the illegal income on the returns, he was being compelled to be a witness against himself.
 The Supreme Court agreed that he was legally required to report the illegal income on the returns, but ruled that the right against self-incrimination still did not apply.
 The Court stated that "if a witness under compulsion to testify makes disclosures instead of claiming the right, the Government has not 'compelled' him to incriminate himself."